 We support most major Canadian banks and credit unions through Plaida.

-We currently support Bitcoin and Ethereun, and Litecoin is coming soon.
+We currently support Bitcoin, Ethereum, and Litecoin.
 We focus on high-quality projects with a strong technical roadmap and engaged community.

 Yes.
 You'll be able to deposit crypto into your Newton wallet and trade it as normal.
 To convert to CAD you'll just need to link to a bank account and go through our automated ID verification process.